SpudGunMan/meshing-around/README.md

 - **Hardware Testing**: The `test` command sends incrementally sized data to test radio buffer limits.
 - **Network Monitoring**: Alerts for noisy nodes, tracks node locations, and suggests optimal relay placement.

+- **Site Survey & Location Logging**: Use the `map` command to log your current GPS location with a custom description—ideal for site surveys, asset tracking, or mapping mesh nodes.
+Entries are saved to a CSV file for later analysis or visualization.

 ### Multi-Radio/Node Support
 - **Simultaneous Monitoring**: Observe up to nine networks at once.
 - **Flexible Messaging**: Send mail and messages between networks.